 Because clothing is the main component to packing, we are kicking off our list with hacks for packing clothes.

 Of all luggage packing hacks, packing with Packing Cubes ranks most supreme.
 Providing organization and structure to your suitcase or backpack, Packing Cubes are space-saving superstars.
 The cubes come in a variety of sizes, styles and materials – all of which need to be considered in order to attain your ultimate packing goal.

-Pro Tip: We discuss the different kinds of cubes – and their purpose – in detail in our post: Ways Packing Cubes make Travel Easier.
+Pro Tip: We discuss the different kinds of cubes – and the best packing cube hacks – in detail in our post: Ways Packing Cubes make Travel Easier.

 #2 Cheap Packing Travel Hacks

 Pro Tip: I used to pack using Ziplocks (before I learned how incredible actual Packing Cubes are!).
 I would pack one complete outfit in each gallon bag and label it so I could easily find the outfit I was looking for.
-On the way home from vacation, I used the zip-top bags to conceal my dirty laundry, too.
+On the way home from vacation, I used the zip-top bags for my dirty laundry, too!

 #3 Clothes-Rolling, Space-Saving Packing Hacks

 Rolling clothes – rather than folding them – has long been one of the best suitcase packing hacks for saving space.
 Travelers can either roll each item individually – or, take it up a notch, and roll an entire outfit (pants, shirt, socks and underwear) together.
 By rolling a complete outfit, your suitcase becomes a grab-and-go destination when getting ready for the day’s adventure.